opentk/opentk/README.md

 OpenTK
 ======

+### MAINTAINERS WANTED

+OpenTK is a large project, with a huge number of components.
+We're looking to add a more maintainers to the team.
+Email [@varon](https://github.com/varon) or message him in Gitter if you'd like to help out.

 [![Join the chat at https://gitter.im/opentk/opentk](https://badges.gitter.im/opentk/opentk.svg)](https://gitter.im/opentk/opentk?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 The Open Toolkit library is a fast, low-level C# binding for OpenGL, OpenGL ES and OpenAL.
 It runs on all major platforms and powers hundreds of apps, games and scientific research.